rarepops/SmartChaosMachines/Documentation/Current-Architecture.md

 ## Future Evolution

 This distributed monolith slice provides a **scalable foundation** for industrial machine control while maintaining clean separation of concerns.
-The architecture is designed to evolve toward the full microservices-based SCM platform outlined in the project documentation[3], supporting global factory rollout and ML integration capabilities.
+The architecture is designed to evolve toward the full microservices-based SCM platform outlined in the project documentation, supporting global factory rollout and ML integration capabilities.